 What to expect from the application form

-Local authorities may have a form specifically designed for newly qualified teachers (NQTs).
+Local authorities may have a form specifically designed for early career teachers (ECTs).
 The following sections are usually included in application forms for teaching jobs:

 - Make sure the first course you list is your initial teacher training (ITT), giving your institution and your exact course title.
 All other courses should be listed in reverse chronological order.
 You may be asked to give your teacher reference number (TRN).